 Why oxygen depletion is a problem

-The above report is particularly relevant in regard to methane hydrates, as illustrated by the text below, which is partly from: Oxygenating the Arctic, by Sam Carana.
+The above report is particularly relevant in regard to methane hydrates, as illustrated by the text below, which acts as an archive of earlier suggestions by Sam Carana, up to end 2011.

 When methane is released from hydrates in underwater sediments, much of it can still be oxidized in the water.
 This would not be the case for large releases of methane, which would cause oxygen depletion, resulting in much of the methane entering the atmosphere.
 Furthermore, global warming makes the situation worse, as warmer water holds substantially less oxygen.